 Previously, I held positions as a Visiting Professor at the Centro de Investigación y Docencia Económicas (CIDE) in Mexico, an FSR Fellow at the Université Catholique de Louvain (Belgium), an NU Fellow at Northwestern University (USA), an Adjunct Lecturer (ATER) and Research Fellow at Sciences Po Paris (France), a Visiting Researcher and Lecturer at the University of Amsterdam (the Netherlands) and a Marie Curie Early Stage Researcher at the University of Vienna (Austria).

 I received my PhD from Sciences Po Paris in 2013 with the dissertation entitled “Trans-national diffusion patterns between West European far right parties: Towards a systematic framework of analysis”.
 I received the highest mention, with unanimous congratulations of the jury.
-I hold additional degrees from Marquette University (USA) and the University of Antwerp (BE).
+I hold additional degrees from Marquette University (USA) and the University of Antwerp (Belgium).

 Currently, my academic contributions have appeared, or are forthcoming, in a number of edited volumes and the journals Acta Politica, Comparative European Politics, Electoral Studies, European Journal of Political Research, European Societies, the Journal of Future Studies, and Public Opinion Quarterly.
 I am also the co-author (w/ Pascal Perrineau) of the forthcoming book “The current state of affairs: Far right parties in Western Europe” (Palgrave).
-In addition, I have been commissioned by public and private organisations and I provide regular comments and feedback for media outlets.